ifahrentholz/lips/README.md

 * Setup Travis CI
 * write an API
 * Create a NPM package for easy inclusion in existing projects
+* try to remove dependencys for image processing and use "canvas" instead
 * ...